Inc44/rusty_scissors/README.md

 We welcome contributions!
 For significant changes, please open an issue for discussion before making a pull request.

 ## License 📜
-This software is licensed under the GNU General Public License v3.0 (GPL-3.0).
-For more details, refer to [LICENSE.md](LICENSE.md).
+This software is licensed under the MIT  Massachusetts Institute of Technology (MIT).
+For more details, refer to [LICENSE](LICENSE.md).